Biscorn/helix-plugins/README.md

 Stuff that I've made for [Helix](https://github.com/NebulousCloud/helix) a framework for [Garry's Mod](https://steamcommunity.com/app/4000/) usually called ""Gamemode"".

-Feel free to contact me on Discord **#hern9**, but I do not provide a __personnal support__.
+Feel free to contact me on Discord **#hern9**, but I do not provide __personnal support__.
-If you have any suggestion or a general bug related to a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).
+If you have any suggestions or bug related to a plugin, open an [issue](https://github.com/Biscorn/helix-plugins/issues).

-Use it at your convenience if it is useful for your project !
-Hope it will be.
+Use it at your convenience, I hope it will be useful to your project !